Diet and Exercise for a Healthy Heart

 When combined with a healthy diet, exercise can speed up weight loss.
 Regular exercise also helps you burn calories faster, even when you’re sitting still, because exercise builds lean muscle (which burns more calories than fat).

 What’s the best type of exercise for my heart?

 Aerobic exercise causes you to breathe more deeply and makes your heart work harder to pump blood.
 Aerobic exercise also raises your heart rate (which also burns calories).
 Examples of aerobic exercise include walking, jogging, running, dancing, swimming and bicycling.

 How much exercise do I need?

-In general, if you haven't been exercising, try to work up to 30 minutes, 4 to 6 times a week.
+In general, if you haven’t been exercising, try to work up to 30 minutes, 4 to 6 times a week.
 Your doctor may recommend a different exercise regimen based on your health.
-To prevent injuries, it is best to alternate exercise days with rest days to prevent injuries.
+To prevent injuries, it is best to alternate exercise days with rest days or days you do a very different type of exercise to prevent injuries.

 How will I fit exercise into my busy schedule?

 There are lots of ways to raise your heart rate during your regular day.
 Some examples include:

 - Take the stairs instead of the elevator.